 Gianna Albaum (M.A., Italian Studies, NYU) is a doctoral candidate in the department of Italian Studies at New York University.
 As a 2019-2020 Fulbright Scholar, she is currently completing her doctoral research in Italy.

 She has extensive experience in teaching Italian language and culture, including both content and language courses of all levels.
+This summer, she is teaching a course on Italian Eco-Gothic.
 For a more in-depth discussion of her teaching and sample materials, see this page.